 Then I modified the y-axis so it started at 1, my “lowest” rank, and stopped at 8, my “highest” rank.
 Once it was set, I deleted the y-axis scale and labeled both ends of each line with the service name.
 For more on how to do that, see my post on Directly Labeling in Excel.
 Essentially, we’re just working from a regular line graph.
 The real work happens in thinking through how the table should be set up to show up appropriately in the line graph – and in this case, it’s entering the ranks in their reverse.

 In our Office Hours call, I talked through these options and demonstrated how to make this graph.
 Then I sent the file back to Danielle so she had ready-made visuals all set to go as soon as her real data comes in from Qualtrics.
 That’s the kind of personal coaching you get when you join the Academy.
-Enrollment is open for the month of May or until we have 100 new members, whichever is first.
-Check out the other benefits you get as an Academy member and join the tribe.
+Check out the other benefits you get as an Academy member and join the community.